YottaDB/YDBDoc/ProgGuide/utility.rst

 **Output Variables**

-%DAT: Contains the current date..
+%DAT: Contains the current date.

 **Examples of %D**